 2 teaspoons salt

-When ready, turn dough out onto a lightly floured surface and knead until smooth.
-Shape into 2 equal sized balls and place side by side in the tin.
+Grease a large loaf tin, 13cm x 21cm approximately and place the balls of dough inside.
 Cover with a tea towel and allow to rise almost to the top of the tin.

 Bake for 40 minutes at 200 degrees C (fan forced).

 Turn out onto a wire rack to cool.